youmemonk/cluster-homework/README.md

-## Assignment : Sem 7
+## Assignment : 2

-This assignment was a part of a course.
+This assignment was a part of a previous course.